haris-afzal/YelpCamp/README.md

 # Live Demo Link
 The application is deployed and can visited by clicking [HERE](https://aqueous-bayou-49410.herokuapp.com/)

+_(might take 5 to 10 seconds to load since it is hosted on a free platform)_

 ## IMPORTANT